CRISTINA'S CUISINE

 Easter traditions are beautiful and so different in every country and religion.
 Easter is a significant religious holiday celebrated by Christians worldwide.
 Each country has its own unique way of celebrating this event, with distinct customs and traditions.

-I was born in Romania and I am baptised as an orthodox Christian but have been living in the UK for over 8 years now, where most people are Catholic.
+I was born in Romania and I am baptised as an orthodox Christian but have been living in the UK for almost 10 years now, where most people are Catholic.
 I am also married to an English man so in our house, we celebrate both Catholic and Orthodox Easter.
 We get to enjoy both celebrations.

 I wanted to compare traditions in both countries, my beautiful Romania and my adoptive country, the United Kingdom.
 We are different somehow, but very similar in some ways.

-In Romania, Easter is one of the most important religious holidays, and it is celebrated with great joy and enthusiasm.
-The preparations for Easter start on Thursday when people dye eggs red, the traditional colour of Easter, as a symbol of the blood of Christ.
+In Romania, Easter is one of the most important religious holiday, and it is celebrated with great joy and enthusiasm.
+The preparations for Easter start on Thursday when people dye boiled eggs in the colour red, the traditional colour of Easter, as a symbol of the blood of Christ.
 The eggs are then blessed on Holy Saturday during the Easter vigil service.

 On Easter Sunday, people attend church in their best clothes(you need to buy something new to wear) and take part in the holy mass.
-After the mass, they break the fast by enjoying a feast of traditional dishes like roasted lamb, cozonac (a sweet bread made with nuts and raisins), and pasca (a cheese-filled bread).
+After the mass, they break the fast by enjoying a feast of traditional dishes like roasted lamb, cozonac (a sweet bread made with nuts and raisins), and pasca (a cheese-filled sweet bread).
 It is also a common practice to visit family and friends during this time and exchange greetings and blessings.
+My favourite thing to eat at Easter is the holy bread dipped in red wine and sugar that my grandma used make for us right after the church service.

-Another unique tradition in Romania is the "Salubritate," where children go door to door with a basket of eggs, flowers, and herbs and sing Easter carols in exchange for treats.
+Another unique tradition in Romania for Easter is that on Easter Sunday, children go door to door with a basket of eggs and flowers and sing Easter carols in exchange for treats.

 In the United Kingdom, Easter is also an important holiday, and it is celebrated with various customs and traditions.
 One of the most popular traditions is the giving and receiving of chocolate Easter eggs, which are a symbol of new life and rebirth.